Prunoideae/web-rwkv-axum/readme.md

 - Run by `cargo run --release ./config.toml`.
 Wait for `Model is loaded!` to popup.
 - Run the `/tests/curl_ws.py "{any prompt input}"` in the `tests` folder.
+- Or, with now-implemented (but not published yet) Python API:
+  - Build and install the package by running `python setup.py build && python setup.py install` in `wra-py`
+  - Run the `tests/test_pipeline.py` and check the code.

 ## Protocol